Spell-Bound-Studios/Core/README.md

 ### "Unknown command" for utility commands

 **Problem:** Utility command not found

 **Solution:** Ensure method is `static` and has `[ConsoleUtilityCommand]` attribute

 ### "No handler found" for preset commands

 **Problem:** Preset command not routing

 **Solution:**
 1. Check preset has `ConsoleModule` with `autoRegister = true`
 2. Verify preset is in a Resources folder
 3. Ensure method has `[ConsolePresetCommand]` with correct module type

-### Console won't open

-**Problem:** Nothing happens when pressing toggle key
-**Solution:**
-1. Check that ConsoleInputExample (or your custom input handler) is attached
-2. Verify the input key in your input handler code
-3. Check console logs for any initialization errors

-### Commands not auto-registering

-**Problem:** Commands don't show up
-**Solution:**
-1. Ensure `CommandRegistry.Instance.AutoRegisterCommands()` is called (done automatically in ConsoleController.Awake)
-2. Verify namespace is correct
-3. Check that attribute is spelled correctly

 ---